sparfenyuk/mcp-proxy/README.md

                         Headers to pass to the SSE server.
 Can be used multiple times.
   --transport {sse,streamablehttp}
                         The transport to use for the client.
 Default is SSE.
+  --retry-remote, --no-retry-remote
+                        Retry the remote MCP server once on connection/request failure (default: off).
+Use --remote-retries for a custom count.
+  --remote-retries N    Retry the remote MCP server N times on failure (default 0).
+Overrides --retry-remote count.
   --verify-ssl [VALUE]  Control SSL verification when acting as a client.
 Use without a value to force verification, pass 'false' to disable, or provide a path to a PEM bundle.
   --no-verify-ssl       Disable SSL verification (alias for --verify-ssl false).
   --client-id CLIENT_ID